nickbrandt/GitLab/doc/administration/geo/disaster_recovery/planned_failover.md

 downtime.

-As replication between Geo nodes is asynchronous, a planned failover requires a maintenance window in which updates to the **primary node** are blocked.
-The length of this window is determined by your replication capacity - once the secondary is completely in sync with the primary, the failover can occur without data loss.
+As replication between Geo nodes is asynchronous, a planned failover requires a maintenance window in which updates to the **primary** node are blocked.
+The length of this window is determined by your replication capacity - once the **secondary** node is completely synchronized with the **primary** node, the failover can occur without data loss.

 This document assumes you already have a fully configured, working Geo setup.
 Please read it and the [Disaster Recovery][disaster-recovery] failover documentation in full before proceeding.
 Planned failover is a major operation, and if performed incorrectly, there is a high risk of data loss.
-Consider rehearsing the procedure until you are comfortable with the necessary steps and have a high degree of confidence in being able to perfom them accurately.
+Consider rehearsing the procedure until you are comfortable with the necessary steps and have a high degree of confidence in being able to perform them accurately.

 ## Not all data is automatically replicated

-If you are using any GitLab features that Geo [doesn't support][limitations], you must make separate provisions to ensure that the secondary node has an up-to-date copy of any data associated with that feature.
+If you are using any GitLab features that Geo [doesn't support][limitations], you must make separate provisions to ensure that the **secondary** node has an up-to-date copy of any data associated with that feature.
 This may extend the required scheduled maintenance period significantly.